 In my opinion, the real reason for stealth wealth isn’t to protect your assets.
 It’s to protect the feelings and perceptions of those around you.

-When I first graduated from college, I began working for a successful financial institution with substantial perks and benefits.
+When I first graduated from college, I worked for a successful financial institution with substantial perks and benefits.

 In the beginning, friends and relatives would ask questions about my job.
 How was the company stock performing?
 How many days of vacation did I receive?
 When did I expect to receive my next big bonus?

 Do you know what happens when you become successful?
-Some people begin to compare their success to your own.
-That can lead to complicated feelings and severe jealousy.
+Some people begin to compare their success to your own, which can lead to complicated feelings and severe jealousy.

 Leaving the Door Open for Honest Conversations

 I’ve written before about the negative aspects of being rich.
-It’s easy to judge others based on how much they have and how much they earn.
+It’s easy to judge others based on how much they have and earn.
 In many circles, rich is a dirty word.

 In the United States, the gap between rich and poor is continually growing.
 I recognized this early on in my career.

-As my earning power grew, I became more aware of the privileges my wealth afforded me.
+As my earning power grew, I became more aware of my wealth’s privileges.
 In the beginning, I lost friendships over my newfound wealth and created unnecessary family tensions too.

 Practicing stealth wealth allows me to fit in just about anywhere I go.
-When I sit on the beach, no one knows I own a house just up the hill.
-Most beachgoers assume I am renting a home.
+When I sit on the beach, no one knows I own or buy real estate on the coast.
+Most beachgoers assume I rent a home just like they do.

 As a former small business owner, I can talk easily with a neighbor who owns her own plumbing company.
 Answering the door in jeans and a t-shirt, I can also chat easily with a plumber who comes to fix a leak in my home.